Barh railway station

 Barh railway station (station code BARH) is a railway station in the Danapur railway division of East Central Railway.
 Barh is connected to metropolitan areas of India, by the Delhi–Kolkata main line via Mugalsarai–Patna route.
-Barh station is serving the town of Barh in Barh district in the Indian state of Bihar.
+Barh station is serving the town of Barh in Patna district in the Indian state of Bihar.
 Due to its location on the Howrah–Patna–Mughalsarai main line many Patna, Barauni, bound express trains coming from Howrah, Sealdah, stop here.